 What are the advantages of having a package tracking system in place?

-If your item doesn’t arrive after a reasonable amount of time, it may have been lost in the post!
-In this case, you’ll need to file a claim with your local post office.
-If your package was insured for more than its purchase price, you could also demand compensation from the courier company that lost it by speaking to their customer service department.
+If your item does not come within a reasonable period of time, it is possible that it was misplaced in the mail!
+In this scenario, you’ll need to submit a claim with your local post office to get compensation.
+Alternatively, if your item was insured for a sum more than its purchase price, you may be able to get reimbursement from the courier company that misplaced it by contacting their customer service department.

-What are my options if a package does not arrive as expected?
+What are my rights if a parcel is not delivered?

 According to the Consumer Rights Act, if your item has not been delivered after 30 days, you can cancel the order and get a full refund.
 It’s worth noting that couriers will only consider things to be lost in transit if they don’t arrive within 120 days (5 weeks).

-What should you do if a vendor refuses to honor a refund request?
+What to do if a seller refuses to refund?

-If your item does not arrive within the anticipated time frame, it is possible that it was lost in transportation.
-This may sometimes result in disagreements between you, the consumer, and the business that is selling the goods.
-If this occurs, it is generally preferable to begin by communicating with them in a courteous manner through email or phone.
-Unfortunately, some vendors may reject or postpone returns in the event that your item is misplaced or damaged.
-If this occurs to you, you may get more information about your legal rights by contacting PayPal, eBay, or Amazon.
+If your package doesn’t arrive within the expected time, it may be lost in transit.
+This can sometimes lead to conflict between you, the customer, and the company selling the item.
+If this happens, it’s usually best to start by contacting them politely via email or phone.
+Unfortunately, some sellers may refuse or delay refunds if your item is lost.
+If this happens to you, you can find more information about your rights via PayPal, eBay, or Amazon.

 In the event that no one is present at the delivery address, what should I do?

 If nobody’s there to receive your parcel, it will be taken back to the nearest post office and stored for up to 15 days.
 You’ll have to pay to reclaim it.
 If you do manage to get your parcel back, make sure you keep hold of the receipt!
 Your courier will ask for proof that you’ve claimed your package before they release it to you.